Striped Bass - 2013

 Atlantic Ocean Migratory Stock

 Status of Fisheries Management Plan (FMP) – Atlantic striped bass are currently included in the state’s Interjurisdictional FMP, which defers to the ASMFC Atlantic Migratory Striped Bass FMP compliance requirements.
 Addendum I to Amendment 6 addresses bycatch concerns in all sectors of the striped bass fishery and was approved by the ASMFC Striped Bass Management Board in November 2007.
 Addendum II revised the definition for striped bass recruitment failure and was passed by the Management Board in November 2010.
 Identifying periods of recruitment failure is the basis of the juvenile abundance index management trigger in Amendment 6.
-Draft Addendum III is out for public comment until July 13, 2012, and includes potential measures to address illegal striped bass harvest.
+Addendum III was approved by the Management Board in August 2012, and includes measures to address illegal striped bass harvest.
 For more information about the status of the Atlantic Coastal Migratory Stocks visit the ASMFC website at www.asmfc.org.

 Research and Data Needs – Increase accuracy of discard mortality estimates in all sectors of the fishery.

-Current Regulations – Commercial: Initiated for the 2009/2010 season, participants must obtain an Atlantic Ocean Striped Bass Commercial Gear Permit.
-The permit requires fishermen to declare which of the three fisheries (beach seine, gill net, or trawl) they will be participating in.
-Once declared, they must remain in that fishery for the next three years.
-The annual commercial quota is set at 480,480 lbs.
+2012 Regulations – Commercial: The annual commercial quota is set at 480,480 lbs.
 Bag limits are set based on number of participants.
 The seasons are opened and closed by proclamation.
 Recreational: 28 inches total length (TL) minimum size limit, 2 fish daily creel limit.
-Reporting requirement for all fish recreationally harvested during May through October, from Ocracoke Inlet to the Va. state line.
+Reporting requirement for all fish recreationally harvested during May through October, from Ocracoke Inlet to Va. state line.
 No reporting required south of Ocracoke Inlet.

 Harvest Season – Opened and closed by proclamation for commercial.
 Open year round for recreational.